jacarroll232/Drug-trial-analysis/README.md

 Drug analysis using Matplotlib and Pandas

-I analyzed the data of four drug treaments on mice, and created scatter plots and graphs to display the data.
+I analyzed the data of four drug treatments on mice, and created scatter plots and graphs to display the data.
 I also included some written observable trends.